openframeworks/ofBook/16_memory/chapter.md

 int i;
 ```

-what we are doing is reserve 4 bytes of those 4Gb to store an int, it doesn't really matter if we are storing ints or other types of data, the sizes might be different for and int a char, a float or a string but the type of memory is always the same.
+what we are doing is reserving 4 bytes of those 4Gb to store an int.
+It doesn't really matter if we are storing ints or other types of data, the sizes might be different for and int a char, a float or a string, but the type of memory is always the same. **[BD: And what type of memory is this again?]**

-Internally the computer doens't really now about that memory area as i but as a memory address.
-A memory address is just a number that points to a specific byte in the 4Gb of memory.
+Internally, the computer doesn't really now about that memory area as `i`, but rather as a memory address.
+A memory address is just a number that points to a specific byte in the 4Gg of memory.

-When we create a variable like `int i` we are telling our program to reserve 4 bytes of memory, associate the address of the first byte of those 4 to the variable name `i` and restrict the type of data that we are going to store in those 4 bytes to only ints.
+When we create a variable like `int i`, we are telling our program to reserve 4 bytes of memory, associate the address of the first byte of those 4 to the variable name `i` and restrict the type of data that we are going to store in those 4 bytes to only ints.

 <img src="images/int_i.svg" height="300"/>

 Usually memory addresses are represented in [hexadecimal](http://en.wikipedia.org/wiki/Hexadecimal).
-In c++ you can get the memory address of a variable by using the `&` operator, like:
+In C++ you can get the memory address of a variable by using the `&` operator, like:

 ```cpp
 cout << &i << endl;
 ```

-The output of that cout is the memory address of the first byte of the variable `i` we just created.
+The output of that cout is the memory address of the first byte of the variable `i` that we just created.

-Later on when we asign a value to that variable, what it's happening is that we are storing that value in the memory area that we've just reserved by declaring the variable, so when we do:
+Later on when we assign a value to that variable, we are storing that value in the memory area that we've just reserved by declaring it.
+So when we do:

 ```cpp
 i = 0;